 Bozhilova could be one to referee the World Championship final in the future, such is her standing in the snooker universe.

-*Credit for the main photo belongs to Wong Maye-E / AP Photo*
+*Credit for all of the images in this article belongs to AP Photo*

 FIRST PUBLISHED: 17th December 2020